Val Du Charron Wine and Leisure Estate- Burgeoning, Bucolic, Historic

 There’s plenty to do off the property.
 Dramatic, twisty Bainskloof Pass, constructed circa 1849 and now a national monument, is a must in my book.
 It’ll take you over the mountains into the Robertson valley- well worth exploring, especially if you are after (even more) wine, or just for the views along the way.

 The James Sedgwick Distillery in Wellington recently opened their doors for tasting (booking only).
 Under master distiller Andy Watts, a good friend of the Entwistles, Three Ships whisky has gone from awful to world beating award winner, along with Bains Mountain Whisky.
 The tour and tasting is a wonderful experience in the unexpectedly attractive, Gothic- inspired buildings.
-The taste experience include 4-5 whiskies and small food pairing bites with it.
-You are welcomed with a delicious welcome drink and you get the opportunity to blend your own whisky that you can take home.
+You are welcomed with a delicious whisky cocktail and the whisky tastings comprise Bain’s Cape Mountain Whisky, Three Ships Bourbon Cask Finish (my favourite to date) and Three Ships 5-Year-Old Premium Select.
+The food samples include apple chips, smoked apple chips, smoked beef, blue and goats cheese with fennel and celery, smoked snoek, 70% dark chocolate mousse and pumpkin pie.

 Mountain biking is one of the most popular ways of working up a sweat and getting the adrenalin pumping, plus hiking and horse riding.
 There’s a local museum and it’s worth popping into the local tourism office as they are really on the ball.